 Take spring cleaning literally and host a yard sale.
 The great thing about yard sale fundraisers is that there are many ways to host one effectively.

-To host a similar yard sale fundraiser, spreading the word to both your donors and your beneficiaries is crucial.
-Consider adding an in-kind donation question to your donation forms to help remind your existing donors that you also value donated items as well.
+The most traditional method is to ask for donations of gently used clothing, toys, and household goods that they could sell to families at discounted prices.
+If that’s your plan, consider adding an in-kind donation question to your donation forms to help remind your existing donors that you also value donated items as well.

 Not only are the logistical possibilities of hosting a yard sale versatile, but one benefit to this type of fundraiser is that it’s an event that appeals to people of all ages.
-Families, Seniors, Gen-Z, and millennial shoppers alike can all enjoy a yard sale fundraiser.
+Families, Seniors, Zoomers, Alphas, and Millennial shoppers (both geriatric and non-) can all enjoy a yard sale fundraiser.

-Bay Area Crisis Nursery hosted their 22nd annual crab feed.
+This past February, Bay Area Crisis Nursery hosted their 25th annual crab feed.
 For the price of a ticket, you get an all-you-can-eat crab dinner.

 A dinner fundraiser is a tried-and-true concept for a reason.
 Food brings people together.
 It gives people in your neighborhood an opportunity to connect over a delicious meal.